mosdef-hub/forcefield_template/README.md

 5. Update the link to the Zenodo DOI badge
   * [![DOI](https://zenodo.org/badge/XXX/USER_NAME/YOUR_FORCEFIELD_REPO.svg)](https://zenodo.org/badge/latestdoi/XXX/USER_NAME/YOUR_FORCEFIELD_REPO)

-The text above can be removed upon publishing a forcefield, but please be sure to include the following,
+#### The text above can be removed upon publishing a forcefield, but please be sure to include the following information in the README:

 ### [Title of your forcefield]